 Step #2 Check the Drain Pan and Hoses

-Now that the back of the freezer is accessible, take a look at the drain pan and the individual hoses.
+Now that the back of the freezer is accessible, take a look at the drain pan and the individual hoses (sometimes, you have to remove a rear access panel located at the bottom of the appliance).
 You need to take a look at the hoses to make sure there are no cracks in them.
 Otherwise, this could be influencing the way water drains from the freezer and how the freezer door seal functions.

 You should also take a look at the drain pan.
 This is usually located at the bottom of the freezer.
 Take this opportunity to make sure there are no cracks in it.
 If there are a few cracks, you will need to address them if you want your freezer to stop leaking.